KallDozer/Project_Varns_Vazques_Weber/README.md

 **Table 3: Phase 2(3) Data**

-Phase 2(3) results show that on average vehicles stayed on the A10 for a total of 8 minutes and 38 seconds which was the exact same as Phase 1 and Phase 2(1), and Phase 2(2).
-Again, like Phase 1, Phase 2(1) and Phase 2(2) the min was so small it's hard to calculate in minutes, however the max is where the three experiments deviate.
-The max of phase 2(3) was 57 minutes and 36 seconds, which was almost a four minute increase from Phase 1, a 2 minute decrease from phase 2(1), and the same as Phase 2(2).
-This can be seen in the increased mean confidence as well from Phase 1, meaning the cars generally stayed longer on the A10.
+Phase 2(3) results show that on average vehicles stayed on the A10 for a total of 8 minutes and 38 seconds which was identical to Phase 1 and Phase 2(1), and Phase 2(2).
+Similar to Phase 1, Phase 2(1) and Phase 2(2), the minimum was too small to convert to minutes, however the max is where the three experiments deviate.
+The max of phase 2(3) was 57 minutes and 36 seconds, which was almost a four minute increase from Phase 1, a 2 minute decrease from phase 2(1); these numbers did not differ from Phase 2(2).
+This can be seen in the increased mean confidence as well from Phase 1.
+This meant that the cars were staying longer on the A10.
 This is most likely due to the slower traffic times depicted by the traffic map, which unlike phase 2(1) and phase 2(2) was increased at many more intersections.
 This increase in traffic and traffic jams, resulting in slower traffic was less efficient than Phase 1, slightly more efficient than phase 2(1) and very similar to phase 2(2).
 Unlike phase 2(1) however, the model behavior wasn't the most efficient as traffic jams created cars that bunched up far too much, this issue will be further explained in the discussion.

 **ANALYSIS**